Guide to International Staff at Lund University: Your migration status in Sweden.

 How long do you have to wait for your decision?
 Difficult to say, unfortunately.

 If your position at Lund University will consist mainly of research (more than 50% of your time), you should apply for a residence permit for researchers.
-Remember, you can now also apply for a separate residence permit for the period after you’ve completed your research.

 If your position at Lund University won’t primarily be research but instead teaching or administrative tasks (for example, but not only, lecturer, research engineer, project assistant) you should instead apply for a work permit.
+A work permit is most often issued for two years at a time.

 Congratulations!
 Your residence permit was approved, and you are now ready to arrive and begin your employment at Lund University.